Founding a real estate company in Switzerland: Requirements and opportunities

 • Market analysis and research

+Each service area requires different expertise and may have specific regulatory requirements.
 Overall, real estate companies offer a wide range of services to help customers buy, sell, rent and manage properties.
 Before you set up your real estate company, you should set out in your business plan what direction you want your company to take in the future and research the competition in this area.

 Calculate the costs of your company incorporation here.